- Allergy and Asthma Network Mothers of Asthmatics - http://www.aanma.org -

 Influenza, commonly called “the flu,” is a common disease that infects the respiratory tract (nose, throat, lungs).
 Unlike some other viral respiratory infections, such as the common cold, the flu can cause severe illness and life-threatening complications in many people – especially those with underlying medical conditions such as asthma.

 Seasonal flu is a term used to describe one of the many combinations of influenza viruses that mutate and circle the globe each year.
 It’s called “seasonal” because it strikes most often during the fall and winter.
 In the U.S., flu season can begin as early as October and run through March.Most people gradually build up an immunity to the viruses in seasonal flu, assisted by annual flu vaccinations.

-Pandemic flu refers to a global outbreak of influenza (flu), such as the current one involving Novel H1N1 influenza.
+Pandemic flu refers to a global outbreak of influenza (flu), such as the 2009 one involving H1N1 influenza.
 During a pandemic, the virus spreads quickly around the world because people have less immunity to it, either because they have not been exposed to it before or have not been exposed in a long time.

 What are the symptoms of influenza?